-Ever wondered why you get minimal response from your paid AdWords, SEO, and social media campaigns?
+Ever wondered why you get minimal response from your paid Google Ads, SEO, and social media campaigns?
 There are a dozen reasons why the culprit might be your website.

 First impressions count.
 In fact, research shows us that website design drives a whopping 94% of first impressions (data from the research Trust and Mistrust of Online Health Sites)

 Bad design leads to lower trust and higher friction in contacting you.
 This means, no matter how much traffic you drive to your site, if it’s not right, your leads are simply wasted conversion opportunities.

 Make your website earn its keep.
 Test its selling power by checking whether its design suffers from any design flaws.